On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 4. PHC - Primary Health Care

-internal and external quality
+conducting internal and external examination

-reviews of health services (care)
+of the quality of medical services (care)

-5. Period of the review
+5. Period of the examination

-6. Scope of the review
+6. Subject matter of the examination

 8. Conclusions.